Gallo pinto: Nicaragua

 In Nicaragua, where it is also called gallo pinto, it is traditionally prepared with red silk beans and onions, usually cooked in vegetable oil, although animal fats such as lard are occasionally used.
 Recipes typically call for fewer ingredients than Costa Rican recipes.
 In some recipes aromatics are left in large chunks and removed before serving.
-When prepared at home it is traditionally uses day-old rice to allow the rice to dry out slightly so that grains are separated.
+When prepared at home it traditionally uses day-old rice to allow the rice to dry out slightly so that grains are separated.

 The dish is eaten at any time of the day.
 It is commonly sold in fritangas, where it is served as a companion to various dishes.
 The dish is eaten at any meal.
 In some homes it is served at every meal.
 It is often served garnished with sour cream and chilero (a slaw-like side dish consisting of fermented onions, carrots, and chili peppers).
 It is also typically accompanied by tortilla, eggs, and cheese.